asyml/texar/examples/hierarchical_dialog/README.md

 The basic HRED structure is described in [(Serban et al.) Building End-To-End Dialogue Systems Using Generative Hierarchical Neural Network Models](https://arxiv.org/abs/1507.04808).

 This example shows:
-+ Construct data for seq-to-seq dialogue model with extra meta.
++ Construct data for seq-to-seq dialogue model with speaker token as extra meta.
 + Seq-to-seq model and MLP connector.
 + Usage of BLEU evaluation.